Ludwiggle/wolfram-geany/README.md

 # wolfram-geany

-This is a [Wolfram Language](https://en.wikipedia.org/wiki/Wolfram_Language) "plugin" for [Geany](https://www.geany.org/) text editor editor based on UNIX-like systems (tested on Linux and MacOS)
+This is a [Wolfram Language](https://en.wikipedia.org/wiki/Wolfram_Language) "plugin" for the [Geany](https://www.geany.org/) text editor editor based on UNIX-like systems (tested on Linux and MacOS)

 ### Features